researchrepository2025/commerce-results/B2B/b2b-customer-journey-agentic-commerce.md

 The B2B customer journey for IT and AI hardware/software purchasing in 2025 represents a complex hybrid of traditional procurement processes and emerging AI-powered capabilities.
 While 94% of procurement executives use generative AI weekly, enterprise adoption remains constrained by security, compliance, and integration requirements.

-The evidence indicates four primary pathway patterns, with traditional ERP-integrated workflows still dominating (50-60%) but hybrid AI-assisted approaches gaining momentum (15-20%).
+The evidence indicates three primary pathway patterns, with external AI-assisted procurement showing rapid growth (73% adoption), traditional ERP-integrated systems maintaining enterprise dominance (70% of large enterprises), and direct marketplace purchasing expanding significantly (88% make purchases).
 The future evolution toward AI-first procurement models by 2027 will require significant investment in enterprise-grade integration, security frameworks, and regulatory compliance.

 Success in this evolving landscape requires balancing AI innovation with enterprise governance requirements, maintaining the human elements that B2B buyers prefer, while building the technological capabilities to support autonomous procurement workflows in the medium term.